 Every tab you see in Kimai (like timesheet, export, admin panel) is an extension.

-- skins Currently contains only one skin.
-Other folders will be shown as available skins.
-Only the styles.css is mandatory.
-But for the sake of readability you should split your stylesheets up into several files.
+styles.cssis mandatory.
+For the sake of readability you should split your stylesheets up into several files.

 Only after an extension/tab is selected its content is being loaded.
 This is handled by the init.php file in the extensions folder.
 The processor.php file handles AJAX calls and floater.php creates those dragable windows.